Shreeadithan/Chatbot/README.md

     ├── main.py                 # primary code file containing the code for developing a RAG application └── README.md               # Guidance for readers to comprehend

+## KEY FEATURES AND CAPABILITIES
+- **Multi-source knowledge integration:** Ability to process and retrieve information from PDFs, web pages, databases, etc.
+- **Contextual understanding:** Advanced semantic search capabilities for retrieving the most relevant information
+- **Customizable prompt templates:** Flexibility to adjust system prompts for different use cases
+- **Citation tracking:** Automatic tracking of source documents used in responses
+- **Conversation memory:** Support for multi-turn conversations with context retention

+## ARCHITECTURE AND COMPONENTS